Tomatokeftes/thyra/docs/TASK.md

 # TASK.md - MSIConvert Refactoring Roadmap

-This document outlines the comprehensive refactoring tasks needed to transform msiconvert from a functional prototype into a professional, scalable, and collaborative open-source tool for converting mass spectrometry imaging (MSI) datasets to the modern SpatialData/Zarr format.
+This document outlines the comprehensive refactoring tasks needed to transform thyra from a functional prototype into a professional, scalable, and collaborative open-source tool for converting mass spectrometry imaging (MSI) datasets to the modern SpatialData/Zarr format.

 ## ✅ Recent Progress Summary (Completed Tasks)